Relaxing day trip to Windsor from London

 Every time I go back to London, I really enjoy it more and more.
 There are so many different neighborhoods with completely different vibes.
 Just go from Canary Warf to Camden Town and you will think you are in completely different cities!
+How about taking it a step farther and taking a day trip to Windsor?

-But, what’s really exciting, fun, and interesting, is getting out of the city completely and discovering what the Queen already knows–Windsor is a pretty cool place to hang out.
+What’s really exciting, fun, and interesting, is getting out of the city completely and discovering what the Queen already knows–Windsor is a pretty cool place to hang out.
 She may not be roaming the streets like the rest of us, but that’s okay, it’s still a great experience.

 We stayed in the Paddington area which is fairly quiet, full of posh-looking homes and has super easy access to many metro lines and regional trains.
 Grabbing a train to Windsor from there was simple and about 11 pounds a person roundtrip.
 While the ticket booths are available, there’s also usually a person alongside the booths with a portable ticket machine.
 You do nothing except say where you want to go and hand over your card.
 That person does the rest…and then it’s off we go!